oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.5 - Fix for Online Payments
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.6 - Fix for Assignment File Downloads
--- Description: Adds a dedicated policy for the `service_role` to insert -- records into the `fee_payments` table.
-This is crucial for allowing -- server-side processes like Paystack webhooks and server actions to -- record payments, which was previously blocked by policies that -- only checked for 'admin' or 'student' roles.
+-- Description: Overhauls storage policies to ensure correct public read -- access for authenticated users, which fixes a critical bug where -- downloading assignment files was failing.
+Also refactors the -- teacher policy for file management to be more secure.
 -- ==================================================================

 -- ==================================================================